simonprickett/local-aircraft-tracker/dashboard/README.md

 # Dashboard Assistant and Grafana Dashboard

 This is the Dashboard Assistant component.
-TODO overview...
+TODO overview and information about `cleanup.js`...

 ## Setup (Dashboard Assistant Component)